garrylachman/chatgpt-technology-blog/exampleSite/content/blog/a-beginner-s-guide-to-seo.md

 ---
 title: "A Beginner's Guide to SEO"
-date: 2022-01-01T10:00:00
+date: 2022-10-31T12:00:00
 draft: false
-description: "Learn the basics of SEO and how it can improve your website's visibility on search engines."
+description: "Learn the basics of SEO and improve your website's online visibility."
 categories:
 - "Digital Marketing"
 tags: